How to become a charity fundraiser

 You could do a specialist course like the Certificate or Diploma in Fundraising offered by the Institute of Fundraising.
 You'll normally need to be working in fundraising to do these.

-Employers are often as interested in your skills, experience and commitment to working in the charity sector as in your formal qualifications.
+Employers are interested in your skills, experience and commitment to working in the charity sector.